 Going back to Laban Rata was more treacherous, because of the rain, and because I was beginning to lose sensation in my feet.
 I was experiencing mild symptoms of hypothermia, although I didn’t know it then.
 We went back to SSL to pack our stuff and have a light breakfast before descending to base camp.
 I had changed to (somewhat) drier clothes, but my body hadn’t stopped shivering.

 For the rest of the descent, Zul had to hold my hand because I kept stumbling and falling on my butt, even on level ground.
 My legs had simply stopped taking orders from me.
 As a result, we were the last to arrive at the gate, right before they closed.
 I limped to the registration counter to get my certificate.
 Before leaving, I tried to look for Zul again, but he was already gone.

-Have you climbed Mount Kinabalu?
-What was your experience like?
+Have you climbed Mount Kinabalu or are you planning to?
 Comment below.